If you wish to offer housing, you will find hereby several useful information regarding the steps to undertake in order to do so.

 - EPFL intranet (only in French) which access is strictly reserved to EPFL secretaries.
 You can send us your ad at [email protected] and we will take care of its publication for you.
 The ads on this platform are mainly dedicated to professors, academic guests, and post-docs with higher budgets than those of the students.

-EPFL takes no responsibility on the outcome of discussions with potential tenants.
+EPFL declines all responsibility on the outcome of discussions with potential tenants.

 Conditions for the publication of ads: